Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Incivility in the Debates

-The debates often elicit an emotional response from the panelists which either results in (1) panelists speaking over each other, or (2) using foul speech to attack others opinions~\cite{indiatomorrowDirtyGame}.
-To identify overlapping speech, we follow the procedure outlined in Section \ref{sec:transcription_diarization}.
+To identify \textbf{overlapping speech}, we follow the procedure outlined in Section \ref{sec:transcription_diarization}.
 Figures \ref{fig:incivil_frac_overlap_top} and \ref{fig:incivil_frac_overlap_bottom} show the top and bottom 5 categories which are significantly over or under the mean respectively.
 They indicate a pronounced pattern of overlap in specific categories of debates, with particularly elevated levels observed in discussions revolving around contentious issues like the Citizenship Amendment Act (CAA), Kashmir, Politics, and Pulwama-Balakot events~\cite{siyech2019pulwama}, as well as Religion.
 It is striking to note that in debates on the Pulwama terror attack, the CAA, and Kashmir, over 20\% of the discourse features overlapping speech.
-This suggests that these highly contentious issues are not only divisive but also incite a breakdown in conversational decorum.
-Conversely, we find markedly lower levels of incivility in debates related to International Affairs, COVID-19, the Republic TRP Scam, Sports, and Bollywood.
+This suggests that these highly contentious issues are divisive and incite a breakdown in conversational decorum.
+Conversely, we find markedly lower levels of incivility in debates related to International Affairs, COVID-19, the TRP Scam related to \channel, Sports, and Bollywood.

-We next turn our attention to the prevalence of toxic speech, specifically the use of foul language, in prime-time news debates.
+We next turn our attention to the prevalence of toxic speech, specifically the use of \textbf{foul language}, in prime-time news debates.
 Contrary to what one might expect from a mainstream platform, the presence of toxic speech is not an aberration but rather an unsettling norm.
 To quantitatively measure toxicity, we employ the Perspective API~\cite{lees2022new}, which assesses text across multiple dimensions including toxicity, identity attack, insult, profanity, severe toxicity, and threat.
-Our analysis, detailed in Figure \ref{fig:incivil_frac_foul}, shows that an average of over 1\% of the videos in our dataset contains some form of foul language.
+Our analysis, detailed in Figure \ref{fig:incivil_frac_foul}, shows that an average of over 1\% of the duration across videos in our dataset contain some form of foul language.
 While this percentage may seem relatively low, it gains significance when considering the show's mass viewership, often in the millions.
-Most strikingly, the categories registering the highest toxicity levels are those discussing sensitive topics like Pakistan, Kashmir, and terrorist attacks in Kashmir.
+Most strikingly, the categories registering the highest toxicity levels are those discussing sensitive topics like Pakistan, Kashmir and terrorist attacks.
+These topics require the most thoughtful and nuanced discussion, yet they have been reduced to shouting matches and verbal attacks.